 Art, Media, and Design

-Students complete a three-part comprehensive exam based on questions derived from a minimum of one College of Communication core course (CMNS 570 or MCS 575) and two additional courses pulled from either the other core course and/or from the College of Communication elective courses (JOUR, MCS, or PRAD).
+Students complete a three-part comprehensive exam based on questions derived from a minimum of one College of Communication core course (CMNS 570 or MCS 575) and two additional courses pulled from either the other core course and/or from the College of Communication elective courses.

 Graduate Scholarly Paper/Project

-In consultation with a full-time faculty member in the College of Communication (a professor with whom the student has had a class), the student should choose a paper or project they did for that professor’s course.
+In consultation with a faculty member in the College of Communication (a professor with whom the student has had a class), the student should choose a paper or project they did for that professor’s course.
 This paper/project should be something to which the student wishes to expand upon or devote more time.
 This option is available to students holding a 3.5 GPA or higher and who have completed at least 10 courses (40 credit hours) in their program.

-One project course (MCS 599) replaces an open elective class, becoming the 13th and final course taken in the program.
+Two project courses (DMA 695 and MCS 599) replace two additional elective classes.
+Students will enroll in MCS 599 in the quarter they defend their project.
 The student will create an original project (i.e., web- or film-based projects, or projects related to professional or educational organizations) and a 30- to 40-page accompanying written report/analysis.
 This option is available to students holding a 3.7 GPA or higher and who have completed at least 6 courses (24 credit hours) in their program.

 Students must maintain a minimum cumulative GPA of 3.000 in their graduate courses to remain in good academic standing.
 Students who do not meet this minimum cumulative requirement will be placed on academic probation and will be expected to attain the minimum cumulative requirement within two quarters.
 Failure to do so may result in dismissal from the program.